Fast solution of Sylvester-structured systems for spatial source separation of the Cosmic Microwave Background

 \subsection{Code profiling}

 Figure \ref{fig:profile} is a break down of the computation time and memory use, as a function of problem size, by the functions in the code that used the most of these resources.
+A description of these functions is given in \Cref{tab:profile_defs}.
 For time, the top 4 functions at HEALPix level 10 are plotted, while for memory there were only 3 functions that accounted for almost all of the memory use.
 For memory, unsurprisingly it is the functions that load or make use of all of the data that dominate resources.
-For time, we see that mapping and computation around the $D$ matrix dominate the computation time.
+For time, we see that mapping and computation around the $\vek D$ matrix dominate the computation time.
 This suggests that efforts to further speed up the algorithm should focus on this task.
-Encouragingly, operations around the $D$ matrix are well suited to parallelisation \cite{saad89, burr17}.
+Encouragingly, operations around the $\vek D$ matrix are well suited to parallelisation \cite{saad89, burr17}.